 Our commitment to sustainability is based on science and realised through decisive actions, not just words.

-Austral continues to collaborate with a range of stakeholders in the fishing industry, including global fishing industry coalitions, inter-governmental agencies and eNGOs on a range of topics, including best practice fisheries management, science to support fisheries management, and contemporary environmental and compliance issues.
+Austral continues to collaborate with a range of stakeholders in the fishing industry, including global fishing industry coalitions, inter-governmental agencies and eNGOs on a range of topics such as best practice fisheries management, science to support fisheries management, and contemporary environmental and compliance issues.

 We’ve invested heavily in new fishing gear that substantially reduces by-catch (untargeted species unintentionally caught during fishing) thus reducing our impact on a wide range of threatened marine species and seabirds.
 Healthy marine ecosystems rely on a delicate balance of species inter-dependence.
-If we interrupt that balance (whether intentionally or not) we threaten the health of the entire ecosystem and the sustainability of our business.
+We are committed to keeping this balance in check.

-We have invested over $40 million to develop and build a new fishing vessel for our Southern Ocean fleet.
+With sustainability driving both our short and long term decisions, we have recently invested over $50 million to develop and build a new, world-class fishing vessel for our Southern Ocean fleet: FV Cape Arkona.

-The new vessel, F/V Cape Arkona, will be the most advanced, efficient and versatile fishing vessel of its type in the world.
-Cape Arkona is expected to join our Southern Ocean fleet in 2020, replacing one of our older and less efficient vessels.
+It also employs world-first hybrid-electric technology.
+She joined our Southern Ocean fleet in 2020 and has replaced one of our older and less efficient vessels.
 Cape Arkona will be configured to operate long-lines, trawling and potting, and this unique configuration makes the vessel incredibly versatile.

 Innovative new engine and gearbox design will substantially reduce fuel consumption, making it possible for the Cape Arkona to stay at sea longer, travel further and require fewer trips to port for refuelling.
 This helps to substantially reduce our carbon emissions and our operating costs.
 The Cape Arkona is a new generation of fishing vessel, built to embody the core values of our business and our focus on sustainability.